 The Construction Process: Building Your Timber Frame Extension

-Once the design is finalized, the construction process begins.
+Once the design is finalised, the construction process begins.
 The construction of a timber frame extension can be carried out on-site or off-site, each method having its advantages and challenges.
-Regardless of the construction method chosen, ensuring structural integrity is paramount.

 On-Site vs. Off-Site Construction

-On-site construction involves the assembly of timber frame panels by skilled joiners based on detailed designs.
-This method, known as ‘stick build’, offers greater customization possibilities.
-However, it may face challenges such as the need for specialized handling equipment, especially in areas with restricted access.
+- On-site construction involves the assembly of timber frame panels by skilled joiners based on detailed designs.
+This method, known as ‘stick build’, offers greater customisation possibilities.
+However, it may face challenges such as the need for specialised handling equipment, especially in areas with restricted access.

 Ensuring Structural Integrity